arqma/arqma/ANONYMITY_NETWORKS.md

 ### Bandwidth Usage

-An ISP can passively monitor `arqmad` connections from a node and observe when a transaction is sent over a Tor/I2P connection via timing analysis + size of data sent during that timeframe.
+An ISP can passively monitor `gntld` connections from a node and observe when a transaction is sent over a Tor/I2P connection via timing analysis + size of data sent during that timeframe.
 I2P should provide better protection against this attack - its connections are not circuit based.
-However, if a node is only using I2P for broadcasting Arqma transactions, the total aggregate of I2P data would also leak information.
+However, if a node is only using I2P for broadcasting Gntl transactions, the total aggregate of I2P data would also leak information.

 #### Mitigation

 There is no current mitigation for the user right now.
-This attack is fairly sophisticated, and likely requires support from the internet host of an Arqma user.
+This attack is fairly sophisticated, and likely requires support from the internet host of an Gntl user.

 In the near future, "whitening" the amount of data sent over anonymity network connections will be performed.
 An attempt will be made to make a transaction broadcast indistinguishable from a peer timed sync command.

-### Intermittent Arqma Syncing
+### Intermittent Gntl Syncing

-If a user only runs `arqmad` to send a transaction then quit, this can also be used by an ISP to link a user to a transaction.
+If a user only runs `gntld` to send a transaction then quit, this can also be used by an ISP to link a user to a transaction.

 #### Mitigation

-Run `arqmad` as often as possible to conceal when transactions are being sent.
+Run `gntld` as often as possible to conceal when transactions are being sent.
 Future versions will also have peers that first receive a transaction over an anonymity network delay the broadcast to public peers by a randomized amount.
 This will not completetely mitigate a user who syncs up sends then quits, in